Cetis/intelligent-campus/udd/booking-event.md

 ## START_DATETIME
 ### Description
-Date and Time when the booked event starts, in W3C DateTime format.
+Date and Time when the booked event starts, in ISO DateTime format.

 ### Format
-W3C DateTime
+ISO 8601 format of:

+YYYY-MM-DDThh:mm[:ss.mmm]Z

 ## END_DATETIME
 ### Description
-Date and Time when the booked event ends, in W3C DateTime format.
+Date and Time when the booked event ends, in ISO DateTime format.

 ### Format
-W3C DateTime
+ISO 8601 format of:

+YYYY-MM-DDThh:mm[:ss.mmm]Z